Qualification goals of the B.Sc. in Applied Computer Science

 Upon completion of their studies, students have achieved the following qualification goals.

-- have developed a possible professional self-image (e.g. as a systems analyst or software architect) and know alternative designs.
+- have developed a professional self-image (e.g. as a systems analyst or software architect) and know alternative designs.

-- can assess their own abilities with regard to aspects such as analysis, system development or communication and already have ideas for their further development.reflect on the social and political significance of their discipline.
+- can assess their own skills with regard to aspects such as analysis, system development or communication and already have ideas for their further development.
+They can independently acquire new specialised knowledge.